Lucas-0614/rentride/rentride/README.md

 - Front end is multiple standalone HTML pages; a templating layer or framework would remove the duplicated markup.

-> Documenting these honestly is intentional: it shows I can read my own older code critically
-> and know what "production-grade" would require.

 ## License